leoMehlig/WebsiteChecker/README.md

-Project a build as a intern at Synium Software.
-This was 2014.
+Project I build as an intern at Synium Software.
+This was in 2014.